Ōgi logo Ōgi

 Promoted Princess

-The Promoted Princess () keeps all of the Princess's movement (Bishop diagonals and Knight jumps) and additionally gains the ability to move one square orthogonally— forward, backward, left, or right—and captures in the same way.
+The Promoted Princess () retains all the movements of the Princess (Bishop's diagonal slides and Knight's jumps) and additionally gains the ability to move one square orthogonally, forward, backward, left, or right, and captures in the same manner.

 Rook